stefanoturcarelli/catering-bien-casero/README.md

 ## Considerations

 My goal is to create a professional, responsive design business website that showcases their services and helps them connect with potential customers. 🌮🍰
-Since the food catering industry is focused on presenting marvelous food confections I had to work with a professional photographer to make sure the images in this project had excellent quality.
+Since the food catering industry is focused on presenting marvelous food confections I had to work with a professional photographer to ensure the images in this project were quality.

 ## Challenges

 The biggest challenge while working on this project was finding the time with the client due to their crowded schedule.
-We had to work extra hours on weekends to keep up with the business fast pace environment.
+We had to work extra hours on weekends to keep up with the business's fast-paced environment.

 ## Acknowledgments 🙏